dfinity/interface-spec/spec/index.md

 -   the number of bytes representing a header name or value must not exceed `8KiB`, and

 -   the total number of bytes representing the header names and values must not exceed `48KiB`.

+If the request headers provided by the canister do not contain a `user-agent` header (case-insensitive), then the IC sends a `user-agent` header (case-insensitive) with the value `ic/1.0` in addition to the headers provided by the canister.

 :::note